Anindita123-code/Milestone3_Data_Centric/README.md

         -  On selecting No, no book is removed, the modal box closes and the Admin user is routed to the Display book page
     - I can see a featured review marked with a star icon, When a review is published in the Home Page as featured review, the review cannot be deleted or modified.
 All the delete button for the featured review is disabled.

-### Brouser testing on Computer, Laptop, iPad and mobile devices
+### Browser testing on Computer, Laptop, iPad and mobile devices
 The website has been extensively tested in Chrome and Safari web browsers, in iPad and iPhone and adjusts according to the width of the screen

 ### Known Issues.